 This improves marketing attribution, budget optimization, and sales visibility.

-This is how most businesses operate, yet it’s painfully ineffective.
-The phone is no longer just something that facilitates voice or text communications – it’s now a data-driven technology that can inform the decisions you make while running your business.
+This is how most businesses operate, yet it is painfully ineffective.
+The phone is no longer just something that facilitates voice or text communications — it is now a data-driven technology that informs the decisions you make while running your business.

-The moment prospects call, all the resources you put into AdWords campaigns, content marketing and social media go right down the drain since you can’t associate your efforts with results.
+The moment prospects call, all the resources you invested in AdWords campaigns, content marketing, and social media produce no measurable return because you cannot associate your efforts with results.

-Here’s where dynamic number insertion comes in.
-With DNI, every time a customer reaches your website, prospects automatically see a phone number that’s unique to the channel, campaign or keyword that led them to your site.
-If this happened on your site, wouldn’t it be easier to decide where to spend your marketing budget if you always knew which content and keywords were driving the best calls?
+Here is where dynamic number insertion comes in.
+With DNI, every time a customer reaches your website, prospects automatically see a phone number unique to the channel, campaign, or keyword that led them to your site.
+Knowing which content and keywords drive the best calls makes it significantly easier to decide where to spend your marketing budget.

 Dynamic number insertion works using JavaScript, cookies, and call tracking numbers.